 New Features:

-| Windows Mobile 6.1 Pro | 256MB SDRAM | aGPS |
+Windows Mobile 6.1 Pro | 256MB SDRAM | aGPS |

-| Qualcomm MSM7200A 528 MHz processor | Full QWERTY keyboard | Radio with RDS |
+Qualcomm MSM7200A 528 MHz processor | Full QWERTY keyboard | Radio with RDS |

-| Hardware accelerated 3D (supposedly 128MB) | 3.5mm headphone jack | UMTS tri-band, HSPA |
+Hardware accelerated 3D (supposedly 128MB) | 3.5mm headphone jack | UMTS tri-band, HSPA |

-| WiFi, WLAN, Push Email | Mini-USB port | RSS Feeds, Xperia Panels |
+WiFi, WLAN, Push Email | Mini-USB port | RSS Feeds, Xperia Panels |

-Comments: Impressive, HTC manufactured hardware (er, besides the lousy camera, poor battery life, weak speakers and weedy vibrator) with an exceptionally crisp screen, due to its WVGA resolution and merely three inches.
-But the slow, impractical Panel Interface that Sony Ericsson designed is bothersome, and they put no other goodies on top of Windows Mobile – unlike HTC who include various improvements of the interface on their WinMo phones.
-All in all, it can actually be a really good and powerful device as long as you put some effort into it, but no thanks to SE or Microsoft.
-Without the collective knowledge of the xda-developers and a lot of Google searching, I would have had a hard time with this phone.
-I have too many opinions about the Xperia and Windows Mobile to fit into this space.
-Though I definitely have a love-hate relationship with the X1.
-Visit the Windows Mobile page for a guide to the Xperia and WinMo in general, and here are my WinMo objections.
+Comments: Pretty impressive, HTC manufactured hardware (er, besides the lousy camera, poor battery life, weak speakers and weedy vibrator).
+The screen is crisp, due to its WVGA resolution and merely three inches.
+But the slow, impractical Panel Interface that Sony Ericsson designed is bothersome.
+SE didn’t put any other goodies on top of Windows Mobile, unlike HTC who include various improvements of the interface on their WinMo phones.
+All in all, it can actually be a rather good device as long as you put some effort into it, but no thanks to SE or Microsoft.

-Nokia 5800 (Tube)
+10. Nokia 5800

 2009.03.17 – 2009.10.09